City accepts grant money for possible scooter and bike lanes

 Douglas meets McLean Blvd. on the west side of the river.

-Tann was clear Tuesday’s action by the council was only to accept one-third of the $75-thousand needed to make the bike and scooter lanes happen for a pilot project.
-He also said the city has done focus groups, an open house and engagement with the public.
+Tann was clear that the action by the council on Tuesday was only to accept one-third of the $75,000 needed to make the bike and scooter lanes happen for a pilot project.
+He also said the city has done focus groups, an open house, and engagement with the public.
 He says there will be more public sessions before any recommendation is brought to the council.

-The pilot project, if it happens, would go for 90-days before an evaluation.
+The pilot project, if it happens, would go for 90 days before evaluation.